You are currently viewing 10 Simple SEO Tips for Your Photography Blog

 It’s the same with your blog posts.
 Each of your blog posts needs a title that will immediately tell both search engines and readers what they can expect.
 This helps search engines direct the appropriate readers to your site, and encourages readers to open a post to find information that’s relevant to them.

-It’s good practice to include your primary keyword in the title too, and to keep it relatively short and snappy but still informative (around 60 characters, more or less).
+It’s good practice to include your primary keyword in the title if you can.
+And keep your title relatively short and snappy but still informative (around 60 characters, more or less).
 Don’t forget: no trickery.
+(This is called click-bait, and just like keyword stuffing, it’s super annoying.)
 Just deliver what your title says you’ll deliver in a well-written post targeted specifically to your audience.

 5. Post Length